EvictionLab/eviction-lab-website/content/eviction-tracking/austin-tx.md

 # The geography of eviction filings

 Travis County is divided into 64 zip codes.
-In each of those zip codes, we map the number of eviction filings over the last year.
+In each of those zip codes, we map the number of eviction filings over the past 12 months.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

 1. Eviction filings data for 2014-2019 for Travis county were collected by [BASTA Austin](http://www.bastaaustin.org/) and [Open Austin](https://www.open-austin.org/).
 Filing data for 2020 onwards collected by [January Advisors](https://www.januaryadvisors.com/).
 2. Zip code breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.